 We have already introduced the works of Hungarian artist Csilla Klenyánszki on iGNANT.
-She is best know for her intuitive approach towards photography and her set installations consisting of still lives.
-Lately she has been experimenting with different balancing acts, such as in her latest series Good Luck as well as in her upcoming series taking place in Seoul, South-Korea.
+She is best known for her intuitive approach towards photography and her set installations consisting of still lives.
+Lately, she has been experimenting with different balancing acts, such as in her latest series Good Luck as well as in her upcoming series taking place in Seoul, South-Korea.

 For her ‘Two of a Kind’ she also used the given objects, creating different still lives that seem to work as tiny fountains at the same time.
 Linking static with dynamic impressions, the images get an almost scientific touch as if she’d take part in a school project.
 Looking at the pictures, we especially enjoy Csilla’s characteristic child-like approach.
 She’s always on the watch for hidden possibilities related to form and function, making use of her seemingly unlimited fantasy.